 Do I need to renew my LCA?

-Just like in the case with an LCA transfer, you cannot renew your Labor Condition Application.
+Just like in the case of an LCA transfer, you cannot renew your Labor Condition Application.
 Your employer will need to file a new LCA at the time of your H-1B renewal.
 Essentially, every time a new I-129 is filed (e.g. for transfers and renewals), a new LCA must be filed.
 So, when you are nearing the end of your first initial 3 years on H-1B status, make sure that your employer files an LCA.

 The Labor Condition Application is just one small step along the H-1B journey.
 Because most H-1B applicants only get one shot per year, it is extremely important that your petition, fees, supporting evidence, and LCA are all perfect the first time rather than going through rejection cycles.
 The best way to do this is to have an experienced H-1B attorney handle your case from start to finish.